 The good news is, that premiums can come down rapidly as you demonstrate year-upon-year of careful driving with no claims on your policy.

-To the car insurance underwriter, however, the more often you drive you are statistically more likely to be involved in an accident and make a claim.
-So, the higher your annual mileage, the more your premium is likely to cost.
+You are statistically more likely to be involved in an accident and make a claim so the higher your annual mileage, the more your premium is likely to cost.

 It is important to be as accurate as you can when calculating your annual mileage on your insurance quote.
-If you overestimate, you’ll likely pay a higher premium, and if you underestimate it could invalidate your policy if you need to make a claim.
 Look on your car service and MOT records – they should give an accurate account of your mileage in the last year.